nodejs/node/doc/api/assert.md

 If `message` is falsy, the error message is set as the values of `actual` and `expected` separated by the provided `operator`.
 If `operator` is falsy and no message is set, it will default to `'!='`.
-If `message` is truthy, the `operator` will default to `'fail'` and `message` will be used as error message.
+If `message` is truthy, the `operator` will default to `'fail'` and `message` will be used for the error message.
 Other arguments will be stored as properties on the thrown object.
 If `stackStartFn` is provided, all stack frames above that function will be removed from stacktrace (see [`Error.captureStackTrace`]).